-Ancient examples of Jade headrests from the Eastern Han period are extremely rare and seldom encountered.
+Ancient examples of Jade headrests are extremely rare and seldom encountered.
 The head rest was believed to provide the user with comfort in use in the afterlife.
 The term “Gao Zhen Wu You” is applied to this object which means, “to sleep peacefully”.

 This remarkable example is rendered from a solid boulder of grey green and brown nephrite jade with the upper side formed by a large groove with slightly rounded raised edges at either side.
 The other faces are rectangular.
 The stone consists of mottled celadon tones with brown inclusions.
 There are traces of tools marks from sawing to the surface present.
 In the opinion of Professor Li Boqian of the Department of Archaeology, Beijing University this head rest does not appear to be worked by the tuo, xianju or ‘metal slice’ method associated with pre-Eastern Han period jades.
 Therefore, in the opinion of Li Boqian, an Eastern Han date (25AD-220AD) date for this headrest is appropriate.

-In our opinion, the style, workmanship techniques and material suggest an Eastern Han date for this work of art.
+In our opinion, the style, workmanship techniques and material suggest a Han Dynasty date for this work of art.

 Reference number 2925